 Pr Pengyu Ren

-Professor Ren is William J. Murray, Jr. Fellow in Engineering No. 4 at UT Austin, and Fellow of American Institute for Medical and Biological Engineering.
+Professor Ren is E.C.H Bantel Professor for Professional Practice at UT Austin, and Fellow of American Institute for Medical and Biological Engineering.
 Dr. Ren is an author of over 100 publications, served as lead PI on several NIH and NSF projects.
 Ren lab’s research focuses on understanding the physical driving forces underlying biomolecular structures, dynamics, and interactions, and developing accurately physical models to engineer functional molecules and materials in silico.
 Along with Prof. Ponder, he was the first to develop an advanced electrostatic model for biomolecular simulations that incorporated atomic multipoles and many-body polarization effects and to demonstrate the accuracy of such models in prediction of protein-ligand recognition.
 Currently, he is extending AMOEBA to the next generation AMOEBA+ model with significantly improved functional forms and accuracy but at a reduced computational cost.
 The models and algorithms he developed are available through Tinker and Tinker-HP software for CPU and GPU computing.
 In addition, by integrating computational and experimental approaches, his lab has studied protein-DNA assemblies in autoimmunity, biomaterials for tissue engineering, and novel inhibitors targeting protein kinases in cell signaling.

 Pr J.-P. Piquemal, CSO